curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 - describe the social changes you see around you, engendered by technological advancements
 - commandments
 - closing story about the beauty we look forward to with perfect information

+Simplified structure:

+- increasing breadth of normal
+- powerful taking advantage of weak
+- trustless systems
+- more systematic transparency for powerful

 Technically, Tabum can be used to push any religion, as long as that religion wants